Network Time Protocol (NTP) is a standard Internet Protocol (IP) for synchronizing the clocks of computers on a network.

 - It is one of the oldest internet protocols still in use.

 - Most operating systems, including Linux, macOS and Windows have NTP implementations.

 - NTP communicates using the User Datagram Protocol (UDP), port 123.

-The protocol can be used to coordinate the real time clocks of computers and networked devices to within a few milliseconds of UTC.
+- Computer clocks can be coordinated to within a few milliseconds of UTC.

 NTP was developed at the University of Delaware in 1985 because of a growing requirement for the synchronization of time of computers over the Internet.
 NTP is one of the oldest internet protocols, but is still considered to be the standard means of synchronizing computers over a data network.

 Being under continuous development, a number of versions of NTP have been released over the years.
 By far the most common implementations are versions 3 and 4.
 The latest version 4 is fully compatible with the previous version.
 It’s continued development and extensive implementation, means that it is likely to be with us for a many years yet.

 Distributed computer systems rely on coordinated time to guarantee correct sequencing of processes and accurate logging of events.
 Time is the only reference that can be used to coordinate processes of independent systems.

 In many jurisdictions, for certain applications, it is a legal requirement to accurately synchronize computer systems.
 For instance, legislation requires that the business clocks of financial trading systems are synchronized very tightly.
 For operational and often legal reasons, coordinating the time of modern computer systems is of critical importance.